Last Updated on

 Albert Bandura’s self-efficacy theory originated from his social-cognitive theory.
 It relates to a person’s perception of their ability to reach a goal and the belief that one is capable of performing it in a certain way in order to reach them.
 This concept has been of great impotence and use in positive psychology.

 Seligman stated that Clifton followed a similar path that he did when he came up with Strengths-based psychology.
 He studied successful individuals and wanted to know what they did right to achieve top performance.

-His work gave employers solid recommendations on how to find a fulfilling career that is suitable for them.
+His work gave employees solid recommendations on how to find a fulfilling career that is suitable for them.
 He was honored in 2002 by the American Psychological Association with a Presidential Commendation as the Father of Strengths-based Psychology and he has been called the “grandfather of Positive Psychology” (Snyder, Lopez, & Pedrotti, 2015, p.
 66).